-Some of our students attended other settings and therapy centres to complement their days at Giant Steps.
+Some of our students attended other settings and therapy centres to complement their days at Giant

+Steps.
 Staff from the Early Learning program worked closely with other settings, visiting schools and preschools, having private therapists come and visit us at Giant Steps and assisting students towards the end of the year when transitioning to another school setting.
 All this support ensuring students were met with a consistent approach and that any move was as smooth and stress free as possible.

-We had many highlights across the year with a visit to the Opera House, the Zoo, Balmoral beach, Central Gardens and many fabulous playground visits as part of the wider community access program.
-The most significant highlight was attending Nippers at Clovelly each Monday.
-This was such a fabulous program supported not only by Giant Steps staff but also the lifesavers from the Clovelly club.
-The students practiced their nipper skills such as flag races, sand races and water safety.
-Many also loved the opportunity to hop on the rescue boards and paddle out a little deeper with the Clovelly life savers.

-At the end of 2017 with 4 families transitioning to other settings and 4 to our K-6 program, we welcomed 9 new families to Early Learning for 2018.
+We had many highlights across the year with a visit to the Opera House, Powerhouse Museum, Royal Easter Show, Joeys Day festival, Clifton Gardens, Central Gardens and many fabulous playground visits as part of the wider community access program.
+At the end of 2018 with 3 families transitioning to other settings and 3 to our K-6 program, we welcomed 6 new families to Early Learning for 2019.